Are we speaking your language? That’s no accident. We choose our industries with intent—because no competitive advantage rivals experience.

 Yes it is.

-But we still think these are some of the best qualifications you could look for if you were trying to find a web design agency for your business.
+But we still think these are some of the best qualifications you could look for if you were trying to find a Michigan web design company for your business.
 So even though this may pat our own back a bit, bear with us.
 By the time you finish, we think you’ll agree.

 We’re starting our list off in a pretty technical place, but for a good reason: this is your most important deciding factor.
 If you don’t want custom WordPress, you need to know up front so that you don’t spend a lot of time looking at companies that are out of your price range.
 And if you don’t yet realize why custom WordPress is important, now’s the time to get educated.